kpratik2015/My-Notes/SQL.md

 ### More on Tables

-nvarchar means it uses unicode which is a character set for international character.
+`nvarchar` means it uses unicode which is a character set for international character.

 For Composite key, you put Primary key syntax at the end.
 E.g.
 PRIMARY KEY (CourierID, CourierCode)

-varchar(max) is specified so that the quantity of comments is not limited.
+`varchar(max)` is specified so that the quantity of comments is not limited (Up to 8,000 characters).
 The text data type is deprecated and has been replaced by varchar(max).

 ## Types of Data Integrity

-1. Domain integrity: Talking about contents of an individual column.
+1. Domain integrity (Data type): Talking about contents of an individual column.
 We do this by specifying correct data type.

-2. Entity integrity: Talking about a whole row and how it works.
+2. Entity integrity (Primary key): Talking about a whole row and how it works.
 Unique by primary key.

-3. Referential integrity: Talking about relationships between tables.
+3. Referential integrity (Joins): Talking about relationships between tables.

 Above are theoretical constructs of integrity.